 “How do they train monkeys to pick tea? he asked.

-I had to break the news to them that westerners had been falling for that story for over 200 years.
+I had to break the news to him that Westerners had been falling for that story for over 200 years.

-No European understood Chinese tea growing practices until Robert Fortune carried out his tea spy mission into China at the bequest of the East India Company in 1848.
+China was a closed country and no European understood the true story of Chinese tea growing practices until Robert Fortune carried out his tea spy mission into China at the bequest of the East India Company in 1848.
 By that time, the monkey-picked story had become legend and another part of tea’s poetic charm.
-But like many such stories that inspire and excite us, the notion of monkeys picking our tea was not to be taken literally.
+But like many such stories that inspire and excite us to open our wallets wide even now, the notion of monkeys picking our tea should not be taken literally.

 “The tea that grew wild in the Wuyi Mountains was once so difficult to harvest that it was said only monkeys could gather leaves from such inaccessible mountain cliffs.
 Therefore, south China tea merchants traditionally called their best tea “monkey-picked” to signify its rarity.

-And as I told the writers at MTV, you don’t know where those monkeys’ hands have been.
-You can take that literally!
+And, as I told the writers at MTV, you wouldn’t want to drink tea that had been picked by monkeys because you don’t know where those monkeys’ hands have been.